 It was a large family, my father had seven brothers and my mother eight, therefore I have more than fifty cousins.
 I have a brother and a sister.

 What sort of education did your family have?
 Classical or scientific?

 Scientific.
-My Grandfather had a company which produced railway engines and his children became engineers.
-My father is a metallurgic engineer, he used to build trains, railways, he still works even if he is almost eighty years old.
+My grandfather had a company which produced railway engines and his children became engineers.
+My father was a metallurgic engineer, he used to build trains, railways.

 …so, why haven’t you become an engineer?